 Recipe and Nutritional Info: The Honey Berry

 Trade your bagel for this Philadelphia-style recipe that includes all the classics: cream cheese, smoked salmon and chives.
 Opt for a light or even dairy-free cream cheese to reduce your calorie and fat intake.
 Light or low-fat cream cheese has half the calories of regular spread and contains healthy fats and protein to fuel your day.
-Smoked salmon is a savory topping that not only compliments crunchy toast, but is full of B and D vitamins, which are essential for maintaining your body's energy levels.
+Smoked salmon is a savory topping that not only complements crunchy toast, but is full of B and D vitamins, which are essential for maintaining your body's energy levels.
 It also provides magnesium and selenium, minerals that boost your immune system and are vital in energy production.

 Recipe and Nutritional Info: The Philly

 The BNC is a nutty delight to be enjoyed as an afternoon snack or breakfast item.
 Instead of peanut butter, opt for a reduced-fat yet equally creamy dollop of almond butter.
 Finish it off with a sprinkle of organic, unsweetened coconut shavings on top of bananas — everybody's go-to fruit.
-Bananas are a rich source of potassium, fiber, vitamin B6 and vitamin C. This easy snack's high potassium levels can help lower high blood pressure and improve cardiovascular health, while the vitamins energize your body.
+Bananas are a rich source of potassium, fiber, vitamin B-6 and vitamin C. This easy snack's high potassium levels can help lower high blood pressure and improve cardiovascular health while the vitamins energize your body.

 Recipe and Nutritional Info: The BNC

 High in calcium and deliciously creamy, ricotta is the best topping for this sweet delight.
 If you would like to lower your fat intake, opt for a low-fat or fat-free ricotta spread that is equally dense in protein and carbs — macronutrients that contribute to your body's energy needs.
-Date spread is the ultimate natural sweetener, and a tasty gluten-free alternative to sugary jelly.
-Lightly spread balsamic on top of the ricotta and date "jelly" to add a hint of dark, sweet vinegar on your toast.
+Date spread is the ultimate natural sweetener and a tasty gluten-free alternative to sugary jelly.
+Lightly spread balsamic vinegar on top of the ricotta and date "jelly" to add a hint of dark, sweet vinegar on your toast.
 Balsamic vinegar has zero grams of protein and fat to balance out the ricotta cheese and date spread.

 Recipe and Nutritional Info: The Morning Date